 Modeling and control of friction stir welding

 "Friction stir welding (FSW) is receiving increased attention as an efficient solid state joining process for [a] number of reasons, including its applicability to different materials and high joint efficiencies.
 This apparently simple technique is affected by a number of different factors, such as process parameters, tool design, material properties and boundary conditions.
 Therefore, a good understanding of issues related to modeling, control, and metallurgy will be necessary to exploit its maximum potential.
 The objectives of this study were twofold.
-First, a discrete neural network (NN) based adaptive controller was developed and implemented on a six-axis robotic FSW machine...Second, the effect of process parameters and tool design was studied utilizing various sensor measurements"--Abstract, leaf iv.
+First, a discrete neural network (NN) based adaptive controller was developed and implemented on a six-axis robotic FSW machine...Second, the effect of process parameters and tool design was studied utilizing various sensor measurements"--Abstract, page iv.

 Mishra, Rajiv S.

 University of Missouri--Rolla

 Journal article titles appearing in thesis/dissertation

 - Control of axial force in friction stir welding - part I: set point determination

 - Control of axial force in friction stir welding - part II: neural controller implementation